Ext groups in Homotopy Type Theory: Ext in an ∞ -topos

-\begin{rmk} The Sierpi\'nski site \((0 \to 1)\) has a terminal object (the object \(1\)), which implies that its global sections functor preserves epimorphisms between abelian group objects.
+\begin{rmk} The category \((0 \to 1)\) has a terminal object (the object \(1\)), which implies that the global points functor of the Sierpi\'nski \(\infty\)-topos preserves epimorphisms between abelian group objects.
 Specifically, the global points of an object \(A_0 \leftarrow A_1\) is simply \(A_1\).
 From \cref{pro:global-points-HoTT-ext-projective-resolution} and the computation in the previous proposition, we deduce that \(\eExt{\Zb}^2(B, \Zb\yo(0)) \simeq \Zb / 2\) for the external Ext group. \end{rmk}

 \begin{rmk} The first part of the resolution above gives rise to a short exact sequence